Thomas Vanek: Vancouver Canucks and Columbus Blue Jackets

 On 1 September 2017 Vanek signed a one-year, $2 million contract with the Vancouver Canucks.
 On 20 December 2017, Vanek recorded his 10th career hat trick in a loss to the Montreal Canadiens.
 On 26 February 2018, the day of the trade deadline, Vanek was traded to the Columbus Blue Jackets in exchange for Jussi Jokinen and Tyler Motte.
 He recorded his 11th career hat trick in the same season on 27 March 2018, in a game against the Edmonton Oilers.

 Return to Detroit

 On 1 July 2018, Vanek signed a one-year, $3 million contract for a second stint with the Red Wings.
 He would tally 16 goals and 20 assists during what would be his final NHL season.

 Personal life

 Vanek and his wife Ashley have three sons.
 They live in Stillwater, Minnesota.
+His son, Blake, was drafted in the third round, 93rd overall, by the Ottawa Senators in the 2025 NHL entry draft.

 On 21 July 2014, Vanek's name was listed in records seized from The Marina Restaurant & Bar, a Rochester, New York, facility suspected of running an illegal gambling ring.
 For his part, Vanek denied all wrongdoing, cooperated with authorities and was not charged with any crime.